- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is important to ensure that the NAS device's network throughput or bandwidth capacity is sufficient for the intended usage.
 This can be achieved by using high-speed network interfaces (such as Gigabit Ethernet or 10 Gigabit Ethernet), optimizing network settings, and considering network upgrades if necessary.

-Although NAS N8900 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N8900 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -